rawmayo/rawmayo/README.md

 # 👋 Hi there!
-I'm Romeo Leones
+I'm Romeo

 #### ⌨️ Why coding?
 I started coding when I was in college.
-Made my first app using HTML, CSS, vanilla JavaScript, PHP and MySQL.
-It was nothing great but It made me interested on web development more so I learned the basic fundamentals of programming and the rest is history.
+Made my first web app using HTML, CSS, vanilla JavaScript, PHP and MySQL.
+It was nothing great but It made me interested on web development more so I chose this path and the rest is history.

+#### 🧙‍♂️ More about me
-- Currently working @ NESV
+- :rocket: Currently working @ NESV
+- :musical_note: Enjoys listening to music
+- :guitar: Average acoustic guitar player
+- :coffee: Addicted to coffee